NEUAnalyses/HHWWgg_Tools/Production/README.md

 # Private MC Production

+**N.B.**: I've found that testing locally only works if you run from an lxplus 6 machine:

+    ssh <lxplusUser>@lxplus6.cern.ch

 ## Getting an Example Madgraph / Pythia Config File

 Based on how the repository is currently set up, the madgraph / pythia coniguration file you use must be compatible with CMSSW_9_3_9_patch1.
 To begin, you should clone CMSSW_9_3_9_patch1, and then you should place your madgraph / pythia configuration file in CMSSW_9_3_9_patch1/src/Configuration/GenProduction/python/.
 An example configuration file can be found here: